wireservice/csvkit/docs/tutorial/3_power_tools.rst

 Summing up
 ==========

 ``csvjoin``, ``csvstack``, ``csvsql`` and ``sql2csv`` represent the power tools of csvkit.
-Using this tools can vastly simplify processes that would otherwise require moving data between other systems.
+Using these tools can vastly simplify processes that would otherwise require moving data between other systems.
 But what about cases where these tools still don't cut it?
 What if you need to move your data onto the web or into a legacy database system?
 We've got a few solutions for those problems in our final section, :doc:`4_going_elsewhere`.